In This Section

 To have an injection

-Clothing that allows you to expose the area of your body where you will receive your injection, your insurance card, and your pre-registration paperwork.
+Clothing that allows you to expose the area of your body where you will receive your injection and your insurance card.
 Please make prior arrangements for someone to drive you home.
 Please be sure to discontinue any aspirin and aspirin related medications 5 days prior to your injection and only eat a very light breakfast the day of your injection.

 Why do I have to fill out a form every time I come in?

-Depending on how often you see us at Greensboro Orthopaedics, it may feel like you are completing a form at each visit.
+Depending on how often you see us at Greensboro Orthopaedics now EmergeOrtho Triad Region, it may feel like you are completing a form at each visit.
 Your will be required to complete several forms for your initial visit.
 We will update your insurance information about once a year.
 You may be completing an updated review of systems form, if you are seeing us for a new problem.
 Additionally, some physicians have individual progress/information forms they have you complete during your treatment.

 What insurances do you accept?